deepak-kannan7/Zenop-assignment/README.md

 Hour 9-11: Searched on how to handle grammatical errors and how it was done in GUIDANCE.
 Read about the GECToR model used by Grammarly and saw their GitHub repo.
 I queried chatgpt to write a code using GECToR after cloning the Grammarly repo but still it didnt work because of some error.
 I learnt about some other methods to handle grammatical errors like Statistical Machine Translation, Neural Machine Translation and Sequence Labeling.
 I tried implementing these but my efforts were only in vain.
 The codes are available in GrammaticalErrorHandling.ipynb.

-Hour 11-12: Uploaded code on my GitHub repo, wrote this report, setting up the PR and submission.
+Hour 11-12: Implemented spell error correction using spaCy, Uploaded code on my GitHub repo, wrote this report, setting up the PR and submission.

 I would like to thank Mr.Anurag Bisoyi and openAgent(Zenop) for selecting me in the first round and giving me the opportunity to do this project.
 NLP was a domain I really wanted to explore and I have learnt so much about this domain in only 12 hours, thanks to this project.
 Now that the 12 hours are over, I am motivated to improve upon this project, rectify all the errors and create a good model for token healing to solve all types of errors.